s-berner/angular-rpg/to do.md

 # to do for step #2
 - make enemies move ✅
+- combat view basic setup ✅
+- develop a service that passes my data, passing in router no bueno
+- think of attacks, spells for player and enemy

+# misc
 - adjust moving that it does not look this dumb, maybe make enemies walk to a target position? or pick a direction and walk it until obstructed
-- combat view

-# misc
 - make player also spawn randomly ✅
 - fix enemy stacking ✅
 - fix that enemies can walk onto the door ✅
 - add tree clusters as obstruction
+- make combat log a message log component